aptejada/aptejada.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Dats Aquamariene
 ---

-My name is Inigo Montoya.
+My name is Aubrey Joy Tejada.
 I have the following qualities:

-- I rock a great mustache
+- I have a background in Marine Molecular Biology
-- I'm extremely loyal to my family
+- I am trained in Business, Environmental, and Medical Analytics
+- I am lurking here, when I'm bored

 What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Don't hesitate to connect with me!